Skip to main content

 Reading commands from a file

-The -f flag accepts a path, - for stdin, or @path for templated input.
+The -f flag accepts a file path or - for stdin.
+(A few specific string flags additionally accept @file to read their value from a file, such as --compose @compose.yml.)
 Useful when you've assembled a payload from another tool:

 fibe agents update sys-op -f /tmp/sys-op-patch.yaml